eml-eda/match/README.md

 Each execution module essentially defines a **model-based hardware abstraction** of a specific accelerator.

 Execution modules shall inherit from the `ExecModule` class.
-The latter contains a default implementation of all the functions needed by MATCH to target a new accelerator, allowing users to only customize the relevant ones.
+The latter contains a default for all the pieces of information needed by MATCH to support a new accelerator, allowing users to only customize the relevant ones.

+The main items that require customization are the following.

 ### Supported Patterns
 First of all, each `ExecModule` should define a list of supported DNN layer _patterns_, by extending the `partitioning_patterns` method.
-A pattern in MATCH is a Relay IR expression corresopnding to a sequence of DNN operations.
+A pattern in MATCH is a Relay IR expression corresponding to a sequence of DNN operations.
 For instance, a given accelerator might match a sequence consisting of a convolution followed by cast, clip, and shift, to implement re-quantization.

-Patterns themselves are defined through the `PartitioningPattern` class, whose parameters are:
+Patterns are defined through the `PartitioningPattern` class, whose parameters are:
 * The pattern name, which should be unique within the target.
 * A function returning the pattern in Relay
 * A function that optionally checks for supplementary conditions that shall be true in order for the pattern to be supported by the target accelerator (e.g., a specific convolution kernel size).